 The UE shall be continuously scheduled in Cell1 during the entire length of T1 and the UE is configured with RRM and RLM/BFD measurements on the deactivated Cell2.
-During the time duration T1 the UE shall transmit at least [98.5%] of ACK/NACK on E-UTRAN PCell.
+During the time duration T1 the UE shall transmit at least 98.5% of ACK/NACK on E-UTRAN PCell.
 The UE is only allowed to cause interruptions immediately before and immediately after an SMTC.
 Each interruption shall not exceed 1 subframe for synchronous inter-band EN-DC.

 The rate of correct events observed during repeated tests shall be at least 90%.